stealthio/spelltest/README.md

 * "spell_flood"
 * "spell_wall_stone"

-There is also a WIP spell book used for storing crafted spells and recreating them without needing the research table but it's not yet properly implemented.
+There is also a WIP spellbook used for storing crafted spells and recreating them without needing the research table but it's not yet properly implemented.
-The recipes in the spell book are stored per player so you could use it on a multiplayer server and each player have their own spell books.
+The recipes in the spellbook are stored per player so you could use it on a multiplayer server and each player have their own spellbooks.

 # Getting started
+The first thing you have to do to create your own spells is crafting a researcher.
+The researcher is a crafting table for spells.
 To get started creating and using spells you first have to create a researcher, this will be the crafting table for all your future spells.

 ## Researcher